uncmatteth/BeTheChad/CONSOLIDATED_CHECKLIST.md

 ## For Future AI Assistants
 This project follows a strict set of development standards (see Development Standards section below).
-Current progress as of March 14, 2024:
+Current progress as of March 14, 2025:
 1. Music system core functionality is complete with:
    - Audio playback (.mp3 and .m4a support)
    - Rate limiting and caching
    - Range request streaming
    - Enhanced player UI with volume/progress controls
+   - Configured to use hosting server's `/home/chadszv/public_html/music` directory
 2. Security measures implemented:
    - Rate limiting on all endpoints
    - File type validation